Ferris-Labs/site-draft/content/en/docs/User Guide/project_creation_users_in_project_charts_creation.md

 {{< blocks/screenshot color="white" image="/images/check_all_users_new.png">}}

 Since new users were added, no service(s) are yet assigned to the project.
-A project needs to be assigned to an existing package as follows:
+A project needs to be assigned to an existing service.
+The details of "how to" can be found under [Executions/Services](/docs/user-guide/executions_services "Executions-Services").

-1. Click on *Executions* to open dropdown and then *Packages* in the menu on the left
-2. Click on edit

-{{< blocks/screenshot color="white" image="/images/edit_package_to_add_project_roboto.png">}}

-3. Choose a project from dropdown
-4. Click Save

-{{< blocks/screenshot color="white" image="/images/added_project_to_package_roboto.png">}}

-Once that a project was assigned to a package, the users created within that project will be able to perform their chores.
+Once a project was assigned to a service, the users created within that project will be able to perform their chores.

+- Click on "List Services" to view the service the project belongs to

+{{< blocks/screenshot color="white" image="/images/list_services_project.png">}}

 ##### Project Owner